Project-Herophilus/IntegrationFramework-HDF/iDaaS-Connect-SAP/README.md

-# iDAAS-Connect-ThirdParty
+# iDAAS-Connect-SAP
-iDAAS-Connect-ThirdParty is ONLY intended to deal with enabling connectivity to all sorts of different types of data systems.
-For example: RDBMS, Kafka, Mainframe, Files, SFTP, etc. plus over one hundred other types of connectivity
-are supported.
+iDAAS-Connect-SAP is ONLY intended to help with enabling connecting to/from all SAP data.

 # Focus on Improving
 We are focusing on continuing to improve.
 With the numerous implementation and partner implementations we